leroycep/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-   - `redux-thunk` allows use to create asynchronous functions.
+   - `redux-thunk` allows us to create asynchronous functions.
 It means that we can create function actions that do work (like fetching data) and create a new action when they are done.
+   - Fetch state without holding up the rendering thread.

 1. What is your favorite state management system you've learned and this sprint?
    Please explain why!